 Since the Recapitalization, the Company has significantly revised its marketing and advertising strategies for the Renewal product line.
 Management believes that continued improvement in consumer awareness of the value and money-saving benefits of Renewal over conventional disposable alkaline batteries will be necessary to further expand the Company's market for Renewal.
 Although the percentage of the Company's advertising budget allocated to the Renewal product line has decreased, the Company has begun aggressively marketing Renewal's money-saving benefit over disposable alkaline batteries and performance advantage over rechargeable nickel cadmium batteries and has lowered the prices of the recharger system for Renewal.
-In addition, the Company is focused on growing Renewal's market share by expanding distribution into new channels such as electronics specialty stores and other speciality retailers in the domestic market.
+Due to the historically high levels of investment associated with Renewal, the Renewal product line has been unprofitable.
+However, initiatives implemented by the Company's new management team resulted in the Renewal product line becoming profitable in the fourth quarter of fiscal 1997.